 Bayesian estimation procedure using MCMC.
-The analytic solution of the integrals specified in the probability model (1)-(4) is often not known.
+The analytic solution of the integrals specified in the probability model (1)- (4) is often not known.
 We make use of simulation methods in order to deal with this problem.
 We also make use of Bayesian inference specifying prior information on the parameters of the stochastic volatility processes and the time-varying equation parameters which can be interpreted as unobserved states.
 Apart from the fundamental choice for Bayesian inference, there exists a practical reason in our case.
 Using simulation-based Bayesian inference the generated forecast draws from the different models are computationally directly carried forward to the estimation of the combination density.
 Thus, the uncertainty in the forecasts of the different models carries directly into the uncertainty of the combination forecasts.
-In contrast, frequentist methods like method of moments or maximum likelihood proceed in a two-step fashion by substituting the point forecasts of the different models in the combination equation and as such the second stage results suffer from the generated regressor problem.
-That is, uncertainty measures of the final forecasts are sensitive to the estimation of the first stage, see Pagan (1984) for background details.
+In contrast, frequentist methods like method of moments or maximum likelihood proceed in a twostep fashion by substituting the point forecasts of the different models in the combination equation and as such the second stage results suffer from the generated regressor problem; see, for example, Pagan (1984).